hatonthecat/hatonthecats/README.md

 ### Hi there!! 👋

-All software follows some form of philosophy, therefore, why not start this page on a topic about philosophy?
+All software follows some form of philosophy.
+Therefore, why not start this page on a topic about philosophy?

 ![image](https://github.com/hatonthecat/hatonthecat/assets/76194453/bbb2ff4b-dcbe-4609-8089-51d96f245a73)